kjkasi/EasyNetQWiki/V2-Advanced-API-Proposal.md

 Some ideas about a V2 Advanced API proposal.
+The intention is that the V2 API should be much closer to AMQP.
+But still with useful features such as:

+* A simple consumer loop, so that users don't have to worry about implementing it.
+* A persistent connection that automatically reconnects.
+* A default error handling strategy.

     IConnectionFactory connectionFactory = new RabbitMQConnectionFactory();